tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/UnderstandingCrowding.rst

     tpf = lk.search_targetpixelfile('WR21a', sector=36).download(quality_bitmask='hard')

-Note for this tutorial we are specifing the ``quality_bitmask`` to be ‘hard’.
+Note for this tutorial we are specifing the ``quality_bitmask`` to be ``hard``.
 This is to ensure that only good quality data is downloaded.
 We can now plot our TPF and display the aperture mask that has been defined by the SPOC for our object of interest.